KeyinTeamAwesome/Sem4_Sprint1_Part2/README.md

 ### **Entities**

-The HTTP client has access to endpoints associated with these entites:
+The HTTP client has access to these entities via their endpoints:

 | Entity       | Fields                                      |
 | :----------: | :------------------------------------------ |